What Protections for Renters Exist in Montana Because of the Pandemic?

 - Find free forms that you can send to your landlord to tell them if you’re protected.

-- On January 20, the Centers for Disease Control (CDC) extended its order temporarily halting residential evictions until at least March 31, 2021.
-Read the full CDC press release.
+- On March 28, the Centers for Disease Control (CDC) extended its order temporarily halting residential evictions until at least June 30, 2021.
+Read the full CDC Order.

 This article is intended for Montana renters.
 If you rent somewhere else, you’ll want to find legal help in your state.
 If you’ve been served with eviction court papers, be sure to also review the article 5 Steps to Take When Served with Eviction Court Papers in Montana.